hatfieldlibrary/oai-provider-service/README.md

 # OAI-PMH Service

-OAI-PMH Service is a Nodejs Express application can support multiple, configurable OAI-PMH version 2.0 data providers.
+OAI-PMH Service is a Nodejs Express application that supports multiple, configurable OAI-PMH version 2.0 data providers.

 OAI-PMH Service borrows from the [Modular OAI-PMH Server](https://github.com/NatLibFi/oai-pmh-server), University of Helsinki, The National Library of Finland.